FlagBrew/PKSM/README.md

 =====
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-Multipurpose and portable save manager for generations IV to VII, programmed in C.
+Multipurpose and portable save manager for Generations IV to VII, programmed in C.

-* Supports original cartridges and digital copies of games from DPPT to USUM
+* Supports original cartridges and digital copies of games from DPPt to USUM
 * Allows on-the-fly modifications to all of your data
-* Allows internal and resizable offline storage to store your pkmns
+* Allows internal and resizable offline storage to store your Pokémon
 * Capable of running custom scripts to allow injection of arbitrary data into your saves
 * Interfaces with multiple ad-hoc programs running on your computer, web browser or smartphone
-* Capable of scanning QR codes to inject both pkmn files or event wondercards
+* Capable of scanning QR codes to inject both .pkx files or event wondercards
 * Contains an offline wondercard database to get events from old distributions

 **I do not support or condone cheating at the expense of others.
-Do not use significantly edited pkmn in battle or in trades with those who are unaware edited pkmn are in use.**
+Do not use significantly edited Pokémon in battle or in trades with those who are unaware edited Pokémon are in use.**

 ## Screenshots